 Before becoming a professor of writing and rhetoric, I worked for a variety of book publishers as an advertising manager and freelance copyeditor.
-Whether I'm teaching a grammar course or a class in multimedia writing, I strive to provide navigational tools for the Information Age while inspiring reverence for the power of language.
-If you’d like to know more about internships for aspiring writers and editors, or you'd like to get involved with a student publication, contact me; I'm the internship coordinator for the WRIT program, and I also serve as the faculty advisor for Arete, our award-winning journal of student research and essays.
-I regularly teach Writing for Advertising, PR, and Public Relations; Career Preparation; Writing in the Digital Age; and courses in grammar and editing.
+Whether I'm teaching a grammar course or a class in multimedia writing, I strive to impart a reverence for the diversity of language—and the power of choosing the right approach for any given audience.
+If you're seeking an internship as an aspiring writer or editor, or you'd like to get involved with a student publication, contact me; I'm the internship coordinator for the WRIT program, and I also serve as the faculty advisor for Arete, our award-winning journal of student research and essays.
+I regularly teach courses in writing for advertising and public relations; professional editing; creative writing, with an emphasis on fiction; and career preparation.

 Ph.D. in English with Concentrations in Rhetoric and Bibliography, University of Texas at Austin, 2010

 M.F.A. in Creative Writing, The New School for Social Research, New York City, 2001

 B.A. in English, University of Texas at Austin, 1990

 B.S. in Advertising, University of Texas at Austin, 1989

 “The Darkest Skies in North America,” South Carolina Review, Spring 2009

 “One Dry Dress,” Beloit Fiction Journal, Spring 2006